humbleman96/Test-WPF/README.md

+# Maths test written on WPF (XAML), using .NET 5, which supports:
+# 1. 10 questions
-# Maths test with 10 questions with shuffled answers for different executions of the test
+# 2. shuffled positions of the given answers for different executions of the test
+# 3. added timer
+# 4. calculation of the final result from the test and giving a grade